Learn More About the Different Kinds of Mosquitoes Found in NJ

 - Low-grade or Organic mist blower treatments to (non-flowering) vegetation areas and overhangs surrounding the structure to target daytime resting adults.

-- Flip over water filled pots, containers and eliminating standing water.
+- Flip over water-filled pots, and containers to eliminate standing water.

 - Use larvacide granules in catch basins and leader drains.

-Ticks are #10 in our Top 10 Pest Ranking - Ticks are 10th in our customer demand ranking but are public enemy #1, our opinion.
+Ticks are #10 in our Top 10 Pest Ranking – Ticks are 10th in our customer demand ranking, but are public enemy #1, in our opinion.
 Ticks are not insects but are more closely related to mites and spiders.
 Ticks are classified into hard ticks and soft ticks.
 In New Jersey, only hard ticks commonly become a nuisance or health problem.
 Both females and males feed on blood.
 Ticks can be VECTORS, which is an animal or microorganism that carries and transmits an infectious pathogen (bacteria) into another living organism.
-While Lyme disease cannot be overstated, several other tick-borne illnesses are now known to occur in NJ, including human babesiosis, human anaplasmosis and human monocytic ehrlichiosis (HME), and others will likely be identified in the future.
+While Lyme disease cannot be overstated, several other tick-borne illnesses are now known to occur in NJ, including human babesiosis, human anaplasmosis, and human monocytic ehrlichiosis (HME), Others will likely be identified in the future.

 The Most Common Ticks In Our Area:

-- Blacklegged Tick also known as the “Deer Tick” is the primary vector for Lyme disease, Human Basesiosis and human granulocytric ehrlichiosis (HGE).
-They are found in leaf litter just outside the perimeter of grass areas and brush, outdoors.
+- Blacklegged Tick also known as the “Deer Tick” is the primary vector for Lyme disease, Human Basesiosis, and human granulocytic ehrlichiosis (HGE).
+They are found outdoors in leaf litter just outside the perimeter of grass areas and brush.
 The primary reservoir hosts are the white-footed mouse and Eastern chipmunk.
 A reservoir host harbors bacterial pathogens which ticks transmit from the host to humans.
-These ticks have a 2-year life cycle and are very small from biting nymphs as small as a speck of dirt to and adult 8mm in length.
+These ticks have a 2-year life cycle and are very small from biting nymphs as small as a speck of dirt to an adult 8mm in length.

 Our Treatment And Control Measures:

-- Apply low-grade granulars to leaf litter beds and wooded areas within 5-10 feet of grass
+- Apply low-grade granular to leaf litter beds and wooded areas within 5-10 feet of grass